 - Led a major performance improvement engagement for a $1-billion health system in the mid-Atlantic.
 Targeted improvements focused on labor cost reduction, supply and purchased service cost reduction, revenue-cycle improvements, length-of-stay reductions, reductions in physician expenses, savings in human resource expenses, and revenue improvements from improved clinical documentation.
-Mr. Osborne helped the organization achieve a combined $53 million in improvements.
+He helped the organization achieve a combined $53 million in improvements.

 University of San Diego

 Huron Consulting Group (Wellspring Partners)

 2006 - 2011

 2001 - 2006